 Reni-Eddo Lodge’s bestselling book ‘Why I’m No Longer Talking to White People About Race’ discusses these issues.
 Having to constantly talk to white people that racism is bad is not only demeaning to us but it also distracts us from aiming towards our full potential as human beings.

 The news stories on Meghan are downright disgusting and ridiculous.
 I mean how is she the cause of a drought and human rights abuse from eating an avocado?
 Meanwhile the Duchess of Cambridge is oohed and ahhed from eating it to ease her pregnancy.

 Remember Meghan’s hand on her pregnant belly fiasco?
 Reading comments about it online made me question the disturbed behaviour from these commenters trolling on someone they did not know.
 Anyone who doesn’t see it as a race issue, choosing to defer by saying that her apparently ‘megalomaniac’ personality is why such comments exist, need to take a long look at the mirror and ask themselves who fed them with this narrative.

-Since Prince Harry took charge of the safety of his family away from the hungry, obsessive nature of the media, it’s as if the world had ended after announcing their move to Canada.
+Since Prince Harry took charge of the safety of his family away from the hungry, obsessive nature of the media, it’s as if the world had ended after announcing their departure from Britain.
 The press lapped on this news like they’ve been parched for so long in the desert, talking about this ‘big royal problem’ when really, they should be talking about Prince Andrew’s connection with convicted paedophile and sex offender Jeffrey Epstein.